jacoby/jacoby.github.io/_posts/2021-11-16-i-will-replace-you-with-a-small-shell-script.markdown

 That line has frustrated me for a while, because I recalled it, but I couldn't remember where from.
 I recalled it, or something close, being said by Zaphod to Arthur.
 And last night, I found it.
 (It's been decades since I've read it, so eh?)

-It's toward the end of _Hitchhiker's Guide to the Galaxy_, where the Mice are explaining to Arthur that he's part of the great computer tasked with finding the Question to Life, The Earth and Everything, so the Question should be within him:
+It's toward the end of _Hitchhiker's Guide to the Galaxy_, where the Mice are explaining to Arthur that he's part of the great computer tasked with finding the Question to Life, The Universe and Everything, so the Question should be within him:

 > "No, no", said Frankie, "it's the brain we want to buy."
 > "What!"